Images and Algorithms Task Force

 On November 11, 2019, this taskforce convened an FDA-PDS Symposium VIII focused on ‘Artificial Intelligence in Tumor Imaging’.
 This symposium was co-hosted by Stanford University School of Medicine and attended by more than 125 experts.
 The experts emphasized the urgency to take immediate, practical steps to move the field forward with an initial focus in data sharing and developing machine-learning algorithms using imaging data from clinical trials.
 Among the distinguished speakers were: Lloyd Minor (Stanford), Robert Califf (Duke/Verily), Larry Schwartz (Columbia), George Demetri (Dana-Farber), and Sean Khozin (now at Janssen Pharmaceuticals).

 Interested in learning more about Images and Algorithms program?
-Please reach out to the program manager.
+Please reach out to the program director.

 Task Force Value Statement